 From basic grilled cheese paninis to their pork Cubano, you’ll find over 40 panini sandwiches to choose from, all grilled to perfection and served with Toasteria’s signature fries and mustard sauce.
 The Cubano at Toasteria is featured on the right.

 Located at: Toasteria has several locations throughout Taipei.
-Their flagship shop is at Zhongxiao Fuxing MRT Station.

 The Canadian in me really, really loves Whalen’s poutines.
 This is closest thing to authentic poutine that you can get in Taipei.
 All they’re missing are the cheese curds!